Why work with us?

 During her time at Healesville, Kirsty frequently worked with government departments and developed a curiosity about how these departments worked together to support communities.
 So when the opportunity to work at DJPR came up, she applied.

-Kirsty was impressed by DJPR’s positive economic development role and the prospect of working with Andrew Jackomos, Executive Director of the Aboriginal Economic Development unit and a well-respected figure in the Aboriginal community, was too good to pass up.
+Kirsty was impressed by DJPR’s positive economic development role and the prospect of working with Andrew Jackomos, Executive Director of the Aboriginal Economic Development Branch and a well-respected figure in the Aboriginal community, was too good to pass up.

 Now a few months in to her new role, Kirsty is enjoying working with the highly talented and supportive Aboriginal Economic Development team and relishing the opportunity to pick up new skills.